dbiscalchin/urlinput/README.md

 - **linkClass**: A string with custom classes separated by whitespaces added to the anchor.
 Default: `''`.
 - **linkWrapper**: A jQuery object or HTML string with a custom wrapper to the anchor.
 Default: `$('<span></span>')`.
 - **showFavicon**: Whether to show the favicon of the inserted URL.
 Default: `true`,
+- **faviconClass**: A string with custom classes separated by whitespaces added to the favicon.
+Default: `''`.
 - **faviconWrapper**: A jQuery object or HTML string with a custom wrapper to the favicon.
 Default: `$('<span></span>')`.
 - **widgetWrapper**: A jQuery object or HTML string with a custom wrapper to the whole widget.
 Default: ``$('<div></div>')``.